jazzon/GMIC-GIMP-Help-Files/README.md

 Said attribution is :

-    "Jazzon (code.maintaner@gmail.com) for the G'MIC Gimp Community"
+    "Jazzon (code.maintaner@gmail.com) for the G'MIC Community"

     Backlinks may point to either: